Arkansas performs first execution in more than a decade

 CUMMINS UNIT, Ark. — The state of Arkansas executed death row inmate Ledell Lee late Thursday, its first death sentence in more than a decade and the first of four inmates scheduled to die before the end of the month when a crucial lethal injection drug is set to expire.

-The U.S. Supreme Court declined to hear five last minute appeals by Lee's attorneys to stay his execution, which began at 11:44 p.m.
-(12:44 a.m.
+The U.S. Supreme Court declined to hear five last-minute appeals by Lee's attorneys to stay his execution, which began at 11:44 p.m.
+CT (12:44 a.m.
 ET).
 Lee was pronounced dead at 11:56 p.m., Arkansas Department of Correction Director Wendy Kelly said.

+Lee, 51, was sentenced to death in October 1995 in Pulaski County, Arkansas, for the murder of 26-year-old Debra Reese.

 "At the last minute, it seems like a lot of throwing stuff at the wall and seeing what sticks," the governor's spokesman, J.R.
 Davis, said earlier.

-Faced with a number of legal hurdles, Arkansas won an unexpected victory in the early evening allowing it to move forward with the execution of Ledell Lee at 7 p.m.
-CT (8 p.m.) on Thursday.
+Faced with a number of legal hurdles, Arkansas won an unexpected victory in the early evening allowing it to move forward with Lee's execution at 7 p.m.
+CT (8 p.m.
+ET) on Thursday.

 Pulaski County Circuit Court Judge Alice Gray had originally placed the restraining order on the drug because McKesson Medical-Surgical, a pharmaceutical company, claimed that the Arkansas Department of Correction had duped them into providing 100 vials of the vecuronium bromide.

-But Arkansas Attorney General Leslie Rutledge appealed the case to the state Supreme Court who overruled Gray's decision, though they did not provide an opinion.
-This clears the field for Ledell Lee, 51, to face execution.
+But Arkansas Attorney General Leslie Rutledge appealed the case to the state Supreme Court, which overruled Gray's decision, though it did not provide an opinion.

-"At 7 p.m. we are preparing to move forward with the scheduled execution of inmate Ledell Lee, number 936," Department of Correction Spokesman Solomon Graves told reporters.

-Lee was sentenced to death in October 1995 in Pulaski County for the murder of 26-year-old Debra Reese.

 Related: Arkansas Inmates Ask U.S. Supreme Court to Block Remaining Executions

 Arkansas Gov. Asa Hutchinson had originally scheduled eight death row inmates to be executed at the end of April, but that plan has hit numerous roadblocks.
-So far the state has been forced to allow three death warrants to expire and a court stayed an additional inmate's execution after
+So far, the state has been forced to allow three death warrants to expire and a court stayed an additional inmate's execution.

 Meanwhile, the Attorney General's Office announced that they will not move forward with an appeal of the stay for Stacey Johnson, the second inmate who had been scheduled for execution Thursday night.